 - covers the implications of relevant court and AAT decisions

 - details ATO-released information (including determinations and issues in the NTLG Losses and CGT Subcommittee meeting minutes)

 - expands on various aspects of the CGT small business reliefs and their practical operation.

 Annual online subscription service includes:

-- 12 months of access to the online book, with updates
+- 12 months of access to the online book

 - interactive eLearning with reference links back to the online book (4 CPD hours)